+Figure 6.9 Example of a LOG File

+Measurement Data

+Measurement Download Definition (MDT)

+This text file contains information on data downloaded into the recorder for the measurement file being viewed, including the start time and sampling interval.

+Measurement Information (MIT)

+This text file contains information concerning the measurement upload time, start date, start time and number of measurements in the measurement data file.

+Conversion Information (CIT)

+This text file contains conversion information on the units and the data file format.

+Statistics in CIT:

-Figure 6.8 The MDD SMNS Error Message Measurement Data Measurement Download Definition (MDT) This text file contains information on data downloaded into the recorder for the measurement file being viewed, including the start time and sampling interval.
-Measurement Information (MIT) This text file contains information concerning the measurement upload time, start date, start time and number of measurements in the measurement data file.
-Conversion Information (CIT) This text file contains conversion information on the units and the data file format.
-Statistics in CIT The CIT has been enhanced with more detailed information on the converted data.
-As can been seen in figure 6.9, the statistical data, that have been tabulated, are split into two sections, the Unit values statistics and the Decimal value statistics.
+The CIT has been enhanced with more detailed information on the converted data.
+As can been seen in figure 6.10, the statistical data, that have been tabulated, are split into two sections, the Unit values statistics and the Decimal value statistics.
 Values are given for each parameter.
-The file can be viewed under 'View\Measurement Data\Conversion Information (CIT)'.
-A one line description/comment is available for the user to fill out in the Reconvert data menu.
+The file can be viewed under 'View\Measurement Data\Conversion Information (CIT)':

+Figure 6.10 Statistics in CIT File A one line description/comment is available for the user to fill out in the Reconvert data menu.
 This description is placed in line two of the CIT file.

-Figure 6.9 Statistics in CIT File Out of Range (OOR) This text file lists all the measurements that were outside decimal value calibration range, as well as the unit value range.
-If correction has been performed according to the user definition, then the corrected values are shown.
-See more in chapter 8.7 Out of Range.
+Out of Range (OOR) This text file lists all the measurements that were outside decimal value calibration range, as well as the unit value range.
+If correction has been performed according to the user definition, then the corrected values are show.
+See more about 'out of range' in chapter 8.
 Binary Data (DAB) This file contains raw data of the measurements in the data file.
 Calibration files are not calculated into the data.
 View DAB Files as Trend When converting the DAD -> DAT the DAB file is created simultaneously.
 The DAB shows the recorder's native data, i.e. decimal values in the range 0-4095.
 These values originate from the recorders 12 bit ADC (Analog to Digital Converter).
 It can be of interest to view the data in its native form, for example to spot saturation/out of range intervals.
-The DAB can be viewed graphically as a trend via: 'View\Data Trend and Table\Decimal (Binary) data (DAB)'
+A new header has been designed for the DAB and Date and Time columns have been added to the DAB file.
+Thus the DAB can now be viewed graphically as a trend via: 'View\Data Trend and Table\Decimal (Binary) data (DAB)'

-Figure 6.10 DAB Trended SeaStar cannot view older DAB files, and will inform the user to that effect, if an attempt to view an older DAB file is performed.
+Figure 6.11 DAB Trended Mercury cannot view older DAB files, and will inform the user to that effect, if an attempt to view an older DAB file is performed.
 By reconverting the data, a viewable file is produced.
-Binary Pressure Temperature Corrected Data (BPD) Pressure measurement circuitries are calibrated against measurement errors due to temperature changes.
-Raw decimal values from the recorder can be seen in the DAB file.
-The first step in converting decimal values to unit values is the circuitry temperature correction.
-The result of this first correction can now be seen in a new file in SeaStar, .BPD.
-The file contains the corrected decimal value and the difference between the original value and the corrected one.
-The file can be viewed graphically or as tabulated lists.
 Converted Data (DAT) This is the text file for the converted data.
 The DAT file as well as the other text files can be opened in other programs (Excel, Notepad, Word etc.).
-Time Synchrone Data (TSD) and Rate of Change (ROC) If the TSD and/or ROC file creation has been enabled under the Settings menu, then it's possible to view these files.
-You can find more in chapter 8.8 TSD and chapter 8.9 ROC.
-You can find more about files in the Appendix.
-SeaStar Log SeaStar stores events in the file <SeaStar.log>.
+Time Synchronic Data (TSD) and Rate of Change (ROC) If the TSD and/or ROC file creation has been enabled under the Settings menu, then it's possible to view these files.
+You can find more in chapter 8.7 TSD and chapter 8.8 ROC and more about files in the Appendix.
+Mercury Log Mercury stores events in the file <Mercury.log>.
 The events are: - Recorder Connected - Retrieving data from a recorder - Uploading a measurement sequence to a recorder - Recorder disconnected.

-This file can be opened in SeaStar under <View/SeaStar Log> or by opening it with a text editor.
+This file can be opened in Mercury under <View/Mercury Log> or by opening it with a text editor.
 Screenshots By pressing the Print Screen keyboard button while in the application a screenshot of the desktop is taken and stored in a subfolder, Screenshots.
 The user can name the screenshot file as can be seen in the following figure.